dlewis2017/CSS-SCSS/README.md

     - density switching (pixel switching)
     - art directino (different picture)

+### Graceful Degredation
+- Use @supports
+- Test in all browsers, come features in chrome aren't supported in Safari or firefox

+### Build process
+- Compile Sass
+- Concate all css files (imports and self made)
+- Prefixing for older versions
+- Compress to one file

 ### Other
 - inherit on property to force inherit
 - :not sudo-class (`:not(:last-child)` = select everything except last child)